Kim-jy0819/Kim-jy0819/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a ISE Undergrad student at RNS Institute of Technology, Bangalore
+- 👨🏽‍💻 I’m currently a Undergraduate student at Chung Ang University, Seoul.
-- 🌱 I’m currently exploring Blockchain with a big interest in Smart Contracts.
+- 🌱 I’m currently exploring DeepLearning with a big interest in Smart Contracts.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [charlie0819@naver.com](charlie0819@naver.com).